 Each human being is different.

 According to this, each drummer is unique as well.

 However, I do want to give you a little overview of how the timeframe for learning to play the drums COULD look like for you.

 Please keep in mind:

-The following estimation is based on my own experience as a 15 years + drummer and 7 years + drum teacher.
+The following estimation is based on my experience as a 15 years drummer and 9 years + drum teacher.

 There are many, many factors to consider such as

 - the amount and quality of your drum practice time,

 - whether you take drum lessons or not,